SAP-archive/teched2020-DEV164/exercises/ex2/README.md

 ## Exercise 2.3 - Add Dependencies

 You will use several UI5 libraries like `sap.m` or `sap.f` in your application.
-The central point of configuring your UI5 application is the `manifest.json` which is located under `SensorManager/webapp/manifest.json`.
+The central point for configuring your UI5 application is the `manifest.json` file, which is located at `SensorManager/webapp/manifest.json`.

 1. Open `SensorManager/webapp/manifest.json`.
 2. Go to the section `sap.ui5`.
 3. Add the `sap.m`, `sap.f` and `sap.suite.ui.microchart` libraries to the `dependencies/libs` section.
-For all the listed libraries, UI5 takes care of loading these libraries when your app is started.
+UI5 will take care of loading all the libraries listed here when your app is started.

 ***SensorManager/webapp/manifest.json***